mbagheri20/git-quick-start/doc/introduction.md

 ## Outlines
-- Learn how to install git and cnfigure it.
+- Learn how to install git and configure it.
 - Learn how to configure github for remote features.
 - Learn basic commands for working with git.
-- Learn how to work reporitory, branches and forks.
+- Learn how to work repository, branches and log.

 ## What is Git and why we need that

-- Git is a version control that helps us to record a snapshot of developing process
+- Git is a version control that helps us to record a snapshot of the developing process
 - Track changes in contents of project
 - Efficient and easier collaboration in code developments